nuetzliches/spocr/MIGRATION_SpocRVNext.md

 - Property `JsonColumns` inside each result column (holding nested JSON child columns) renamed to `Columns`.
 - Rationale: Harmonize naming so nested JSON columns use the same property name as top-level result set columns, reducing concept count.
 - Since no external developers consumed the v6 shape (internal refactor), no backward compatibility shim retained; loader expects `Columns` for nested JSON from v7 onward.
-- Older v6 snapshots (with `JsonColumns`) must be regenerated; the loader does not alias `JsonColumns` to `Columns`.
+- Repositories are expected to store snapshots regenerated after the rename; the loader does not alias `JsonColumns` to `Columns`.

 Parser / Fingerprint:

 - `ResultSetParserVersion` bumped to 7; fingerprint changes accordingly triggering a new snapshot file emission.

-Migration Steps:

-1. Regenerate schema snapshots (`spocr pull` / build) to produce v7 snapshot files.
-2. Commit updated `.spocr/schema` artifacts.
-3. Adjust any tooling referencing `JsonColumns` to use nested `Columns`.
+Repository Checklist:

+- Snapshot artefacts under `.spocr/schema` use parser version 7 (or newer) and expose the `Columns` property for nested JSON structures.
+- Downstream tooling expects `Columns` and contains no remaining references to `JsonColumns`.

 Example Delta (simplified nested column):